...

 If your hands shake or your voice trembles, that’s not a character flaw.
 It’s physiology.
 In performance situations where you feel evaluated, your body can launch a threat response (adrenaline + heightened arousal).
 The key is reframing that arousal as energy you can use.

+That cue often prevents the mental spiral.
 The physiological response to nervousness and excitement is almost identical—increased heart rate, heightened awareness, elevated energy.
 The only difference is how we interpret these sensations.
 Be sure to let me know what your personal impromptu public speaking tipsare.
 Which of my best public speaking tips resonates with you?

 4. Know Your Audience Inside and Out